Royal Society of Tasmania: History

 The Society was founded on 14 October 1843 at a meeting convened by Sir John Eardley-Wilmot, Lieutenant Governor, as the Botanical and Horticultural Society of Van Diemen’s Land.
 Its original aim was to ‘develop the physical character of the Island and illustrate its natural history and productions’.
-Established under its own Act of the Tasmanian Parliament, the Society is permitted it to create its own By-Laws.
+Established under its own Act, passed by the Tasmanian Parliament, the Society is permitted to create its own by-laws.

 In its early years, the Society was responsible for much of the work in founding the Royal Tasmanian Botanical Gardens, and also began building up substantial collections of both art and natural history specimens, all housed in The Royal Society of Tasmania Museum.
 These collections became the basis of the Tasmanian Museum and Art Gallery in 1885, when the Society gave them to the Government.

 The Society also built up a substantial Library.
-In September 1930 a new library was opened which held more than 20,000 books and pamphlets.
+In September 1930, a new library was opened which held more than 20,000 books and pamphlets.
 The society’s coat of arms, carved in wood by local artist Nellie Payne was presented at this time.

 A branch of the Society was formed in Launceston in 1853.
 It lapsed but was reconstituted in 1921 and has continued since then.

-In 1934 the ornithologist Jane Ada Fletcher became the first woman to give a lecture before other members.
+In 1934, the ornithologist Jane Ada Fletcher became the first woman to give a lecture before other members.

 The Tasmanian Society of Natural History

 Drawing its inspiration from the illustrious original Royal Society founded in London in 1660, the Royal Society of Tasmania is the oldest royal society outside the United Kingdom, having had a continuing existence since 1843.
 Earlier bodies include the 1837 formation of the Tasmanian Society of Natural History by Sir John Franklin assisted by Ronald Campbell Gunn.

-Queen Victoria became Patron of the Botanical and Horticultural Society of Van Diemen’s Land in 1844 and the name was changed to The Royal Society of Tasmania of Van Diemen’s Land for Horticulture, Botany and the Advancement of Science.
+Queen Victoria became Patron of the Botanical and Horticultural Society of Van Diemen’s Land in 1844 and the name was changed to The Royal Society of Van Diemen’s Land for Horticulture, Botany and the Advancement of Science.
 Under the current Act of Parliament, passed in 1911, the name was shortened to The Royal Society of Tasmania.

-Sesquicentenary
+Anniversaries

 On the event of the sesquicentenary of the Society in 1993 it produced the volume Walk to the West to publish James Backhouse Walker's diary of a walk in 1887, including William Piguenit's paintings from that journey.

+The text from a plaque to celebrate the 175th anniversary is found in the Monument Australia online record.